Uribouz/badminton-matching-app/README.md

 Provide tools for a group of Badminton users, with fairness of use in mind.

 ## Doing
-8. can add courts depends on how many players
-16. In match-list view, when adding new player, new players should use least players played rounds as initial.
+17. In match-list view, when adding new player, new players should use least players played rounds as initial.

 ## Bugs: